tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 `composer require woocommerce/woocommerce`

 It'll fetch the latest version and freeze the version you got on your `composer.lock`.
-This file is what guarante you to get always the same version of everything no matter where you download your project dependencies, or where you do it.
-Because of the importance of this file, it has to be commited ⚠️.
+This file is what e you to get always the same version of everything no matter where you download your project dependencies, or where you do it.
+Because of the importance of this file, it has to be committed ⚠️.

 A good article can be found on [how using composer with WordPress](https://roots.io/using-composer-with-wordpress/) on roots.io website.